Welcome to Volcano Country!

 Ski on Mt Ruapehu

 That’s right, you can ski or snowboard on an active volcano!
 Stoked!
 All snowsports lingo aside, Mt Ruapehu has the largest ski fields in New Zealand: Whakapapa and Turoa.
 The ski fields lie in a huge basin with steep shoots and drop-offs to the beginner areas with wider runs.
-Be sure to hike to Mt Ruapehu’s Crater Lake before take a 1000m ride back.
+Be sure to hike to Mt Ruapehu’s Crater Lake before taking a 1,000m (1,093-yard) ride back.
 Only attempt the climb when it is safe to do so.
 More information can be found at How to get to the Mt Ruapehu Crater Lake in Winter.

 Check out the less crowded club field Tukino for the true Kiwi ski experience.
 The ski fields on Mt Ruapehu are the places for spring ski in New Zealand, as they tend to stay open through October.